stackrox/dev-docs/docs/knowledge-base/[BE] Enable-hot-reload.md

 # Enable Hot Reload
-When working on `scanner` or `central` locally, you can minimize the time needed for redeployments.
+When working on `sensor` or `central` locally, you can minimize the time needed for redeployments.

 ```bash
 make image  # or use a CI built image